fat-forensics/Surrogates-Tutorial/paper/paper.md

 identify atomic and interoperable functional building blocks.
 By decomposing explainers into their core elements we can better understand their role and configure them for the application at hand.
-In this purview, such techniques are diagnostic tools that *only* become explainers when their properties and interpretation of their outputs are well understood and designed accordingly.
+Within this purview, such techniques are diagnostic tools that *only* become explainers when their properties and interpretation of their outputs are well understood and designed accordingly.
 Therefore, to engender trust in data-driven predictive systems, the employed